nickbdyer/takeaway/README.md

 Week 2 Challenge at Makers Academy

-This challenge demonstrates use of OOD, OOP, Ruby, RSpec, Gems(Guard, Twilio)
+This challenge demonstrates use of TDD, OOD, OOP, Ruby, RSpec, Gems(Guard, Twilio)

-Update 9 Nov 13:00:
+Update 9 Nov 19:00:

-The takeaway class is taking on more responsibilities.
-It is becoming clear that this class needs to orchestra a lot of the functionality.
+The class OrderDetails was not required.
+So has been removed.
+Also, the responsibilities of takeaway were reduced significantly from early versions.

 Challenge
 ---------